 Release 15/16/17 Connected mode power saving techniques such as BWP switching, PDCCH skipping and search space switching can also be evaluated.

-Genie scheme can be considered.
+Genie scheme can be studied.
 The Genie power saving scheme works such that UE is in a sleep state (e.g., micro/light/deep sleep as defined in TR38.840) whenever there is neither DL data reception nor UL transmission.
 From the gNB scheduling perspective, it is assumed that UE is always available for scheduling, i.e., there is no difference from Baseline in gNB scheduling and corresponding UE transmission/reception availability.
-Note that the Genie approach is expected to provide the upper bound of power savings gain since the UE is able to take advantage of all the unscheduled slot duration by entering sleep state whenever possible.
+Note that the Genie approach is expected to provide an upper bound of power savings gain since the UE is able to take advantage of all the unscheduled slot duration by entering sleep state whenever possible.

-Other schemes not listed here could be also evaluated.
+[Other schemes not listed here could be also evaluated.]

 DL and UL Power Saving Evaluation